BigHarryG/CAS-ADS-M3/M3/README.md

 ## Updloaded Files
 ### 2022_11_18_Poisson_Template_V1:
-This code shows the Poission regression model applied for the M3 project.
-This code is only one part of the whole project.
+This code shows the Poission regression model applied for the M3 project and thus it is only one part of the whole project.
 Goal of the project is to predict numbers of scored goals of a football match